AdobeDocs/commerce-frontend-core/src/pages/ui-components/export-button.md

 ---
-group: ui-components-guide
-title: ExportButton component
+title: ExportButton component | Commerce Frontend Development
+decsription:
 ---

+# ExportButton component

 The ExportButton component implements the ability to export grid data to the specified data format (csv, xml, and so on).